 The best anchorage for any particular night depends on the weather conditions predicted.
 Listen to NOAA weather radio on your VHF first, then choose your spot for maximum protection from the wind and the waves to keep your family snug and comfortable all night long.
 If a scorcher is predicted, you’ll want to pick a spot where you’ll be able to scoop in some breezy relief.

-After more than 15,000 miles of cruising and anchoring under many trying conditions, we have settled on four anchors onboard.
-Our primaries have become the Ultra and the Rocna, both new generation scoop type anchors.
+After countless thousands of miles of cruising and anchoring under many trying conditions, we have settled on a few select anchors onboard.
+Our primaries have become the Ultra, the Rocna and the Spade, all new generation scoop type anchors.
 We deploy them off the bow, with all chain rode on the primary and a chain/rope combination on the secondary, and we absolutely need a windlass to manage them.
-We have been extremely pleased with the performance of both and have rarely had occasion to reset.
-Both have been tested under conditions of more than 50 knots sustained wind and significant chop without incident.
-Both anchors dig deep as the wind increases, they veer well, and do not pull out with drastic changes in wind and tide.
+We have been extremely pleased with the performance of each and have rarely had occasion to reset.
+All have been tested under conditions of more than 50 knots sustained wind and significant chop without incident.
+All scoop type anchors dig deep as the wind increases, they veer well, and do not pull out with drastic changes in wind and tide.

 Because of the size of our boat, and consequently our anchors, we also carry lighter weight anchors to deploy for special circumstances, like when we want to deploy a stern anchor or backup anchor.
 The aluminum Fortress is ideal for deploying via dinghy because of its light weight.
 The Delta is handy to keep on deck at the stern ready to deploy on a rope road when needed, as when the bottom is harder or composed of shellfish which a Fortress doesn’t like.

 We do not specifically endorse any manufacturers’ products.
 We only report our experience to date with the anchors we have had occasion to use, successfully or not.
-As mentioned before, our experience with the CQR, which included inconsistent ability to set, several instances of dragging in storm conditions and many sleepless nights, have caused us to leave that anchor on the lawn.
+As mentioned before, our experience with the CQR, which included inconsistent ability to set, several instances of dragging in storm conditions and many sleepless nights, have caused us to leave that particular anchor at home.

 Avoid cheap imitations!